 The Secret to Juicy Meatballs

-Every element in this recipe helps to build a flavorful and moist meatball, but what makes them exceptionally juicy is the panade (breadcrumb and water mixture).
+Every element in this recipe helps to build a flavorful and moist meatball, but what makes them exceptionally juicy is the panade – breadcrumb and milk (or water) mixture.
 This simple, homemade mixture really creates a tender texture all the way through.
 The moist breadcrumbs also help these reheat really well.

 We use a combination of ground meats in this recipe, mixing both pork and beef with an egg.
 This combination produces the best taste and a fork-tender meatball.
 The ingredients are simple and the addition of parmesan cheese, garlic, and parsley make these a delicious Italian-style meatball.